schenk/responsive-flickr-gallery/readme.txt

 * Reduces requests and traffic to your Site and helps to optimize page speed index
 * Light: Small footprint keeps slug size compact for cloud hosting (i.e. on heroku)
 * Uses caching to load galleries instantly and reduce expensive Fickr API-calls
-* Uses the database for catching to allow cloud hosting and scaling
+* Uses the database for caching to allow cloud hosting and scaling
 * Support for both Public and Private photos
 * Create multiple galleries with different parameters
 * Powerful slideshow with Colorbox